Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Ittai Kidron - Oppenheimer & Co., Inc.

 Thanks.
 And hi and congrats on a good quarter and nice to see growth on the guide.
-I had a couple things, first of all for you Kelly, can you update us on the number of Cisco ONE customers just as a housekeeping?
+I had a couple things, first of all for you Kelly, can you update us on the number of Cisco ONE customers, just as a housekeeping?

 And then for you, Chuck, getting a little bit deeper into the Infrastructure part of the business, great color there on the product lines but maybe you can help us fine tune a couple of things.
-One on the hyperconverged, I think Kelly actually mentioned that you were off to a good start there, but maybe can help us understand where you stand on that product line, how good you feel about the platform, how stable it is.
-And then the weakness in the enterprise routing, I'm just trying to understand how much of it is a secular (25:41) issue, meaning SD-WAN starting to make any impact there versus an execution or seasonal element.
+One on the hyperconverged, I think Kelly actually mentioned that you were off to a good start there, but maybe you can help us understand where you stand on that product line, how good you feel about the platform, how stable it is.

+And then the weakness in the enterprise routing, I'm just trying to understand how much of it is a secular issue, meaning SD-WAN starting to make an impact there versus an execution or seasonal element.
 Is this going be another part of your business that's just going to be under pressure for a long time as routing has been?

 Charles H. Robbins - Cisco Systems, Inc.